-Located in the Stonehenge complex, Whitelaw and Crevecoeur are joined by a connecting entryway and serve as first year residence halls.
+Located in the Stonehenge complex, Whitelaw and Crevecoeur are joined by a connecting entryway and serve as first-year residence halls.
 Both of these buildings are suite-style residence halls with seven double rooms per suite with a kitchenette area (sink, refrigerator, and cabinets) and a bathroom.
 Whitelaw has seven suites and Crevecoeur has five.
 Whitelaw and Crevecoeur share a student lounge with a laundry room, game tables, television, and vending machines located on the first floor of Whitelaw.
-Whitelaw also has an area designated as a Substance Abuse Free Environment (SAFE) where students who are choose to live that lifestyle may request to live.
+Whitelaw also has an area designated as a Substance Abuse Free Environment (SAFE) where students who choose to live that lifestyle may request to reside.

-Located near the Harvey Academic Center overlooking the College’s pond and Vail center, Wheelock hall houses both first year and upperclass students and is a suite-style residence hall.
+Located near the Harvey Academic Center overlooking the College’s pond and Vail center, Wheelock hall houses both first-year and upper-class students and is a suite-style residence hall.
 There are four double rooms per suite, and each suite has a common living area and a bathroom.
 There are also two separate double rooms with private baths for students with medical or other special needs.
 Wheelock also has a student lounge, kitchen, game tables, vending machines, television, and a laundry room.

 Located in Stonehenge complex, Poland and Rogers Hall are connected residence halls offering upper-class residency.
 Each building has suites that have seven student rooms (two singles, four doubles, and one triple) with 13 students per suite.
 Each suite is equipped with a kitchenette area (sink, refrigerator, and cabinets) and a bathroom.
 Poland has six suites and Rogers has five.
-Located on the first floor of Rogers Hall is a student lounge, laundry room, game tables, television, and vending machines.
+Located on the first floor of Rogers Hall are a student lounge, laundry room, game tables, television, and vending machines.

 Rita Bole Complex

 The newest residence hall complex on campus is named after Rita L. Bole, the first president of Lyndon State College.
 This residence hall offers apartment-style suites with six bedrooms, a living room, dining area, full kitchen, and two private bathrooms.
-There are twenty two suites housing six students each.
+There are twenty-two suites housing six students each.
 All the bedrooms in Rita Bole are single rooms.
 The complex is also home to a student lounge, laundry room, game room, televisions, and a common lounge kitchen.
 These apartment suites have the option to be gender neutral; both men and women can live in the same suite.